Option One: The Customer Plays the Product Owner Role

 Challenges: The customer must be available, qualified, and empowered to create a successful product.
 The customer and the team must value transparency and develop a healthy, trustful relationship.
 The latter tends to be particularly challenging when the customer and the team have different interests, for instance, getting the essential features shipped as soon as possible vs. maximising revenue, or if they have had difficulties to collaborate in the past (“IT never delivers”).

 Alternatively, we can decide to separate the customer and the product owner role.
 This option is applicable when software is developed for several customers, for instance, when a commercial software product is created or when different departments of the same company use software developed in-house.
 In both scenarios, the product owner acts as a customer proxy who listens to the ideas and requirements of the customers and users but decides when which features are released.
-Figure 2 summarises this option:
+The following picture illustrates this option:

 Advantages: Separating the customer and the product owner role helps create a product that addresses all the needs selected.
 It also provides the opportunity to employ professional full-time product owners with the right skills: Product managers, project managers, and business analysts can focus on playing the role effectively.